English phrasal verbs: Compounding

-Compounds which place the particle before the verb are of ancient development, and are common to all Germanic languages, as well as to Indo-European languages in general.
-This is related to the history of particle verbs, which developed out of Old English prefixed verbs.
-By contrast, compounds which put the particle second are a more modern development in English, and focus more on the action expressed by the compound.
+Compounds which place the particle before the verb are of ancient development and are common to all Germanic languages, as well as to other Indo-European languages.
+That is related to the history of particle verbs, which developed out of Old English prefixed verbs.
+By contrast, compounds that put the particle second are a more modern development in English and focus more on the action that is expressed by the compound.